SIT40521 – Cert IV in Kitchen Management

 Please note: RPL (Recognition of Prior Learning), CT (Credit Transfer), and RCC (Recognition of Current Competency) will be considered on individual applications.
 Students who feel they are eligible should contact Mayfair College before enrolment.

 Upon completing this qualification, individuals can work as cooks in any commercial kitchen.
-Career progression is possible through Certificate IV in Kitchen Management or Diploma of Hospitality Management.
+Career progression is possible through our Certificate IV in Kitchen Management or Advanced Diploma of Hospitality Management.

 Course Outline